FirstBlock-CosmosVal/firstblock.io/code_of_conduct.md

 exclude: true
 position:
 ---
+<br><br>

-All of the work that we do here at FirstBlock Ventures LLC is informed by our core values of Reliability, Engagement, and Trust — and our code of conduct is no exception.
-The commitments we make within this code of conduct apply to all FirstBlock Ventures LLC employees, as well as all of our projects and endeavors as block producers and developers for the EOS blockchain.
-All statements within this code of conduct have been personally approved by the proprietors of FirstBlock Ventures LLC.
-However, these commitments are not to be conflated with a legally binding contract and are subject to change.
+Everything we do at FirstBlock Ventures LLC is informed by our core values of Trust, Reliability and Security — and our code of conduct is no different.
+The commitments we make within this code of conduct apply to everyone FirstBlock Ventures LLC, as well as all of our projects and ventures as validators and developers for the Cosmos ecosystem.
+All statements within this code of conduct have been personally approved by the operators of FirstBlock Ventures LLC.
+However, these commitments are not a legally binding contract and are subject to change.

-## Reliability Of Infrastructure
+## Reliability
 FirstBlock Ventures LLC prides itself on offering a reliable network validator and other services for the Cosmos community.
 We have strategically built an infrastructure that is reliable even when facing regional outages or localized attacks.
 Should this model ever prove unreliable, we are committed to changing and adapting our system to resolve the issue.

+## Public Disclosures
+FirstBlock Ventures LLC is committed to the transparency and accuracy of our operations and public communications.

+## Ethics
+FirstBlock Ventures LLC is committed to act with honesty and integrity while ensuring the highest ethical standards in all aspects of our conduct.

+## Financial Transparency
+FirstBlock Ventures LLC will maintain full financial and operational control at all times.
+No outside investors or strategic partners will own more than 15% ownership stake in FirstBlock Ventures LLC nor shall any owners or partners hold a vested interest in other Cosmos Validators.

-## Products and Services
+## Services
-We strive to create products and offer services for the Cosmos ecosystem that are reliable and address demonstrable needs and desires from the community.
-With a team of talented and experienced developers, you can rest assured that anything created by FirstBlock Ventures LLC is high-quality, safe to use, and reliable.
-In addition to creating tools that enhance all users’ blockchain experience, we pledge to release updates whenever necessary to make sure that our products not only start out as reliable, but remain reliable over time.
+FirstBlock Ventures LLC will create and offer services for the Cosmos ecosystem that are reliable and address needs from the community.
+With a team of dedicated people, you can rest assured that anything created by FirstBlock Ventures LLC is high-quality, safe to use, and reliable.
+In addition to creating tools that enhance the communities experience, we committ to release updates when necessary to ensure that our products remain reliable over time.

-## Engagement Of FirstBlock Ventures LLC with the Cosmos Community
+## Engagement
-FirstBlock Ventures LLC pledges to always remain an active and responsible member of the Cosmos community.
-We commit to actively listening and engaging with the community, so that we can understand the thoughts and concerns of users.
+FirstBlock Ventures LLC is committed to always remain an active and responsible member of the Cosmos community.
+We commit to actively listening to the community, so that we can create actionable tasks to better serve them.
 When any member of the FirstBlock Ventures LLC team speaks to a member of the Cosmos community, they will be respectful, truthful and transparent, and will answer all questions to the best of their abilities.

-We will take these conversations into account when developing new projects.
-Not only that, but we encourage community members to help us develop our projects too; all of our products are and will be open source, and we welcome additions and improvements from independent developers.
-## Of the Cosmos Community with Cosmos Governance
-One of the guiding ideas at FirstBlock Ventures LLC is that for a blockchain to be successful, it must have an active and well-informed community behind it.
-We believe in empowering token-holders to directly participate in blockchain governance.
+## Amendments
+Amendments to our Code of Conduct will be disclosed to the community’s and will be published to community members through all available communication channels.